Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin B Complex?

-The clearest use case is deficiency correction.
-B12 deficiency is common in adults over 50 (up to 20% of US adults have suboptimal B12 by some measures), vegans and strict vegetarians (plant foods contain no reliable B12), and people on long-term metformin or acid-suppressing medication (PPIs reduce B12 absorption).
-Folate deficiency is now rare in the US due to food fortification, but remains relevant in pregnancy - 400-800mcg of folate before and during early pregnancy significantly reduces neural tube defect risk, one of the best-established preventive supplement benefits in medicine (Czeizel & Dudas 1992).
+The clearest reason to take one is to fix a real shortfall.
+B12 is the usual culprit: it runs low in adults over 50 (by some measures up to 20% of US adults have suboptimal B12), in vegans and strict vegetarians (plant foods contain no reliable B12), and in people on long-term metformin or acid-suppressing drugs (PPIs cut B12 absorption).
+Folate shortfall is now rare in the US because grain products are fortified, but it still matters in pregnancy - 400-800mcg of folate before and during early pregnancy meaningfully lowers the risk of neural tube defects, and that is one of the best-established preventive benefits of any supplement (Czeizel & Dudas 1992).

-The practical positioning: a B-complex is sensible if you are in a higher-risk group for B12 or folate deficiency, if you are on metformin or a PPI, if you are pregnant or planning pregnancy, or if blood work shows elevated homocysteine or low B-vitamin status.
-It is not a well-evidenced general wellness supplement for someone eating a balanced diet.
-Form matters: if you carry MTHFR C677T variants (roughly 10-15% of the population are homozygous), methylfolate and methylcobalamin bypass conversion steps that folic acid and cyanocobalamin require.
+So, the short version of who this is for: you fall into a higher-risk group for B12 or folate deficiency, you are on metformin or a PPI, you are pregnant or planning to be, or your blood work flagged elevated homocysteine or low B-vitamin status.
+If none of that is you and you eat a balanced diet, this is not a well-evidenced daily pick.
+One more thing that matters once you have decided to buy: form.
+If you carry MTHFR C677T variants (roughly 10-15% of people are homozygous), methylated forms - methylfolate and methylcobalamin - skip a conversion step that folic acid and cyanocobalamin still have to go through.

 Does It Work?
 The Evidence